OP-2 (thickener): Preparation

 The manufacture of aluminum soaps demands careful control over a multitude of variables.
 Aluminum naphthenates require extra care in manufacturing conditions, due to their tendency to sinter.
-Coagulation pH, residual moisture, reaction temperature, and reagent concentration are variables that have the greatest impact on the product's ability to modify fuel rheology.
+Coagulation pH, residual moisture, reaction temperature, method of manufacture and reagent concentration are variables that have the greatest impact on the product's ability to modify fuel rheology.
 The thickener obtained a satisfactory degree of thickening and stability when it was precipitated into a strongly alkaline aqueous medium.

 OP-2 is prepared under a caustic excess of 100% to prevent sintering of the amorphous solid and undesirable chemical reactions.
 A caustic excess of 75% is recommended for aluminum soaps in which the raw material has an average molecular weight of 214-250.
 Unlike classical double ionic displacement reactions in aqueous medium, the reaction product is an adsorption complex between organic acid and hydrated alumina, a similar mechanism is also postulated for other aluminum soaps, but they are not the only ones.
 The general chemical reaction equation can be given as: